ricsanfre/pi-cluster/docs/_docs/logging.md

 - Logstash used for collecting, aggregate and distribute logs.
 - Kibana is used as visualization layer.

-As an alternative, **EFK stack (Elastic - Fluentd - Kibana)** can be used.
+As an alternative, **EFK stack (Elastic - Fluentd/Fluentbit - Kibana)** can be used.
 In this case, Fluentd, or its lightweight version Fluentbit, can be used, instead of Logstash, for doing the collection, parsing, aggregation and distribution of logs.

 EFK stack will be deployed as centralized logging solution for the K3S cluster, and to collect the logs of external nodes part of my homelab (i.e.: `gateway`).